koyablue/path-kanri/README.md

 ```

 Hard coded paths are magic numbers so they should be avoided.
 Laravel(PHP framework) has a very useful function to solve this kind of problem.
-You can name URI and get it by the name by route() helper function like this.
+You can name URI and get it by the name with route() helper function like this.
 ```php
 route('route.name', ['param1' => 1, 'param2' => 2])
 ```